hey8you/Stream-Deck-and-MSFS-2020/README.md

 UPDATE 10-10-2020

 Icons for most planes included for all 3 editions.
-2 icons are missing since 2 of the planes are basicly the same so I see no reasion to include.
+2 icons are missing since 2 of the planes are basicly the same so I see no reason to include.
 Added G3000 buttons.